 One of the keys to making quick progress in a language is: Learn vocabulary that is relevant to you.

-In language learning, some words are going to be more useful to you than others.
-Choosing the right words to learn will help you talk about your job, your interests, or other important things quickly.
+When you learn foreign language vocabulary, some words are going to be more useful to you than others.
+Choosing the most important words to learn in a new language will help you talk about your job, your interests, or other important things quickly.

-This means that you have to be selective about the words you choose to learn.
+This means that you have to be selective about learning new words.

 With only a finite amount of time to study every day, you can choose to learn words that are useful… or not.